-Finally, your purpose could be to educate.
+Finally, your purpose could be to educate or provide information.
 You have a system that you want to share and teach others.
 Sharing that system or process is the main focus of the blog and you use your personal story to illustrate how effective your system is.

 Choose a Focus: Pick One Point You Are Going to Get Across

 Another place a blogger can get lost in is by trying to get too many points across.

 Maybe in the example above you talk about the breakfasts you make in the morning, your beauty routine, your kid’s calendar, etc. You put it all out there!
 However, that is a lot of information for one blog post.